Uniform confidence bands for nonparametric errors-in-variables regression: Real data analysis

+In this section, we apply our method to real data, and draw confidence bands for nonparametric regressions of medical prescription expenditure on body mass index (BMI).
+We combine the following two data sets.
+The National Health and Nutrition Examination Survey (NHANES) provides self-report-based BMI (kg/m$^2$) and clinically measured BMI (kg/m$^2$).
+We denote the former by $W_j$ and the latter by $X_j$.
+From the NHANES as a validation data set of size $m$, we can compute $\eta_j = W_j - X_j$ for each $j=1,\dots,m$.
+The Panel Survey of Income Dynamics (PSID) provides self-report-based BMI (kg/m$^2$) and prescription expenses.
+We denote the former by $W_j$ and the latter by $Y_j$.
+Additional details of these two data sets can be found in Appendix \ref{sec: additional details}.

-Combining the NHANES of size $m$ and the PSID of size $n$, we obtain the generated data $\mathcal{D}_n = \{Y_1,\ldots,Y_n,W_1,\ldots,W_n,\eta_1,\ldots,\eta_m\}$ to which we can apply our method in order to draw confidence bands for the regression function $g$ of the model $Y = g(X) + U$ with $\E[U \mid X,\varepsilon] = 0$.
+Combining the NHANES of size $m$ and the PSID of size $n$, we obtain the generated data $\mathcal{D}_n = \{Y_1,\ldots,Y_n,W_1,\ldots,W_n,\eta_1,\ldots,\eta_m\}$ to which we can apply our method to draw confidence bands for the regression function $g$ of the model $Y = g(X) + \epsilon$ with $\E[\epsilon \mid X,\U] = 0$.
 We set $I = [15,35]$ as the interval on which we draw confidence bands.
-This interval $I$ has 25 (the WHO cut-off point for overweight) as the midpoint, and is contained in the convex hull of the empirical support of $W$.
 The kernel function and the bandwidth rule carry over form our simulation studies.
-The sequence $\{c_n\}_{n=1}^\infty$ used for bandwidth choice is defined by $c_n = (n/100)^{0.3}$ following the recommendation which we made from our simulation results.
-To account for the different medical conditions across ages, we categorize the sample into the following subsamples: (a) male individuals aged 20--34, (b) male individuals aged 35--49, (c) male individuals aged 50--64, and (d) male individuals aged 65 or above.
-Note that this stratification takes into account the fact that 64 and 65 make the cutoff of medicare eligibility, and hence that group (d) faces different expenditure schedules and different economic incentives of health care utilization from groups (a)--(c) -- see \cite{CaDoMa08}.
-After deleting observations with missing fields from the NHANES 2009-2010, we obtain the following sample sizes of these four subsamples: (a) $m=407$, (b) $m=435$, (c) $m=407$, and (d) $m=431$.
-After deleting observations with missing fields from the PSID 2009 for total medical expenses as the dependent variable $Y$, we obtain the following sample sizes of these four subsamples: (a) $n=413$, (b) $n=181$, (c) $n=180$, and (d) $n=64$.
-Similarly, after deleting observations with missing fields from the PSID 2009 for prescription expenses as the dependent variable $Y$, we obtain the following sample sizes of these four subsamples: (a) $n=528$, (b) $n=243$, (c) $n=247$, and (d) $n=106$.
-Note that we use similar survey periods around 2009 for both the NHANES and PSID to remove potential time effects.
+For the sequence $\{c_n\}_{n=1}^\infty$ used for bandwidth choice, we follow the recommendation which we made from our simulation results.
+To account for the different medical conditions across ages, we categorize the sample into the following subsamples: (a) male individuals aged 20--34, (b) male individuals aged 35--49, and (c) male individuals aged 50--64.
+Details of data processing can be found in Appendix \ref{sec: additional details}.